No Churn Ice Cream (Vanilla Bean)

 How To Make No Churn Ice Cream

-You’ll need a large bowl and an electric mixer, either a stand mixer or hand mixer.
+You’ll need a large bowl and an electric mixer, either a stand mixer or a hand mixer.
 To freeze the ice cream, a loaf pan works best, either metal or glass.

+Combine.
 Gently fold in the sweetened condensed milk and vanilla bean paste.
 Don’t get carried away, gently is the important word here.
-The mixture should be silky and smooth but don’t over mix it, causing the whipped cream to deflate.
 If you want to stir in any add-ins or flavors (see the suggestions below), now’s the time to do that.

+Freeze.
 Pour the cream mixture into a loaf pan and cover it tightly with foil.
 Put the pan into the freezer.
 It will need about six hours to firm up.
-It’s okay (encouraged!) to make no churn vanilla ice cream the day before you plan on eating it.

 FAQs

-No churn ice cream is just that: no churning is required.
+Most homemade ice cream recipes involve churning an egg custard base inside an electric ice cream maker.
+No churn ice cream is just that: no churning is needed to make creamy, smooth ice cream.
 Air is incorporated into the cream before it is frozen, using an electric mixer.
 It’s soft, scoopable, and delicious (and so, so easy!).

 You’ll love the texture!
 It’s very creamy and quite soft, almost like frozen whipped cream.
 It has a rich mouth feel and adapts well to flavor stir-ins like crushed cookies, candy bars, or chocolate fudge.